wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 bucket\\remove_from_bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Define if you want to remove logs from your Google Cloud Storage bucket after they are read by the module.
+Define if logs from the Google Cloud Storage bucket should be removed after they are read by the module.

 +--------------------+---------+
 | **Default value**  | no      |